 "The walking was the easy part for me.
 I get out every evening for a walk.
 The food part took some thought.
 Each week, I added a food that was good for me and took something away that was bad for me."—Joe

 Read more about how Joe is getting healthy by making one change at a time.

-For more information about food and high cholesterol, see:
+For more information about heart-healthy foods, see: